Posted on 4 June 2025

 COGS = Beginning Inventory + Purchases During the Period – Ending Inventory

-This provides businesses with a precise figure that reflects the actual cost of goods sold, which is essential for determining gross profit and gross margin.
 By using a COGS template, companies can facilitate their accounting processes, ensure consistency in financial reporting, and maintain accurate records for tax and strategic planning purposes.
-Whether you're a manufacturer, retailer, or e-commerce seller, a well-constructed COGS template offers clarity into your cost structure and supports data-driven decision-making.
+Whether you're a manufacturer, retailer, or e-commerce seller, a well-constructed cost of goods sold template offers clarity into your cost structure and supports data-driven decision-making.

 What Does a Cost of Goods Sold Template Contain?